Bon Jovi: Thank You, Goodnight and Forever (2024–present)

+overall fans were happy and the concerts were well received.

+Bruce Springsteen joined him on stage at one of the shows.
+Fans also had the opportunity to meet Jon Bon Jovi and the band in Proto Hologram form, and get their selfies taken by Jon's hologram -- a first in the concert industry.

 Musical style

 Bon Jovi's musical style has generally been characterized as hard rock, arena rock and pop rock.
-The band's first four albums were described as glam metal.
+The band's first four albums have been described as hard rock and as glam metal.
 Their first two albums used a heavier mixture of glam metal and hard rock while their follow ups, Slippery When Wet and New Jersey, featured a more commercialized mixture of glam metal and hard rock.
 They shed the glam metal sound by their fifth studio album, Keep the Faith, and their sixth, These Days, utilizing a more mature hard rock sound.
 Crush was characterized as "far enough into pop/rock to actually stand a chance of getting airplay", while Bounce was described as "heavy, serious rock".
 Have a Nice Day was also characterized as being heavier than Crush.
-The band altered their sound dramatically in their next release, Lost Highway, blending influences from country music and country rock, a sound Jon Bon Jovi described as "a Bon Jovi album influenced by Nashville."
+The band altered their sound in their next release, Lost Highway, a sound Jon Bon Jovi described as not country, but "a Bon Jovi record influenced by Nashville."
 Bon Jovi returned to a more typical rock sound on The Circle, which was described by Allmusic as "conjured by echoed, delayed guitars, shimmering keyboards, and spacious rhythms."

+Impact

+In 2020, Jeff Mezydlo of Yardbarker included them in his list of "the 20 greatest hair metal bands of all time", placing them second.
+In 2025, Ultimate Classic Rock said Bon Jovi were among the "Big Four" of glam metal, along with Motley Crue, Def Leppard and Poison.